ibi/wf-extension-tutorial/README.md

 Take the com.ibi.d3_bar_chart_312 build and use that to build out a chart in InfoAssist.
 Follow the typical steps required to setup drill-down and you'll see the drill-down show up in the menu.

 **Handling single drill-downs**
 There is a special case where a content author sets up a single drill-down.
 In that scenario, in a standard out-of-the-box chart, a user needs to click on a visual element to execute the drill-down.
-I.e. the WebFOCUS® tooltip is not in play here so we have to handle that scenario.
+I.e. the WebFOCUS<sup>®</sup> tooltip is not in play here so we have to handle that scenario.

 In com.ibi.d3_bar_chart_32.js, code is added to handle the scenario.

 * Line 136-148: this handles the scenario that more than one drill-down has been configured in InfoAssist / Designer or auto-drill has been enabled in InfoAssist / Designer

-* Line 149-199: this handles the scenario of only one drill-down by generating a WebFOCUS® tooltip and dynamically adding a menu item to it
+* Line 149-199: this handles the scenario of only one drill-down by generating a WebFOCUS<sup>®</sup> tooltip and dynamically adding a menu item to it

 **Deploying com.ibi.d3_bar_chart_32**